-Uttar Pradesh Bypoll Results 2020: Counting of votes begins
+Uttar Pradesh Bypoll Results 2020: Early trends show BJP leading in four seats

-Lucknow, Nov 10: The counting of the votes polled in seven Uttar Pradesh Assembly seats, where bypolls were held last week, was taken up on Tuesday morning.
+Lucknow, Nov 10: The BJP was on Tuesday seen leading in four seats and trailing in two others, early trends showed as votes were being counted in the seven assembly seats in Uttar Pradesh, where by-polls were held last week.

+The by-polls are being seen as a test of popularity for the government led by Uttar Pradesh Chief Minister Yogi Adityanath, as the BJP, which has a comfortable majority in the state assembly, is contesting on seven seats.

 An average of over 53 per cent voters had exercised their franchise on November 3 to decide the electoral fortunes of 88 candidates in the Naugaon Sadat, Tundla, Bangarmau, Bulandshahr, Deoria, Ghatampur and Malhani Assembly constituencies.